Vismai-Khanderao/Q-ball-System/README.md

 The system of Q-Balls' parameters are input into [`params.csv`](https://github.com/Vismai-Khanderao/Q-ball-System/blob/main/params.csv), these parameters are used to solve the Boundary-Eigenvalue problem for the ODE using the Shooting Method.

 Using the eigenvalue and plot generated from this, an exponential decay tail is added to create the profile of a static Q-ball.
-The Q-ball profile is then interpolated on the (x,y) grid using Lagrange interpolation
+The Q-ball profile is then interpolated on the (x,y) grid using Lagrange interpolation.

 To take relativistic effects into account, the Scalar Fields are then Lorentz Transformed in the direction the Q-ball is travelling depending on the velocity and direction given in the input file.